seonman/HarmanDeveloperDocs/docs/iOS/hkwhub-spec.rst

 	https://your.app.com/oauthCallbackHKIoTCloud?code=0b368d49809048dd7424d6f7fd869a98f2372859

-The following illustration explains the procedures of getting authorization code.
+The following illustration (from `OAuth 2.0 Getting Started in Web-API Security by Matthias Biehl`_ ) explains the procedures of getting authorization code.

 .. figure:: img/oauth2/auth_code.png
 	:scale: 70

 Next, your service leverages the returned authorization code to ask for an access token: